Astronomical Society Ruđer Bošković: History

 During the 60s, 70s and 80s amateur astronomical observations of the Sun, occultations, binary and variable stars and planetary phenomena were regular.
-Too much light pollution around the Observatory in the last 5–10 years has limited Society's activities mainly on theoretical works and application of computers in astronomy.
-Every year Society organizes a few courses for the popularization of astronomy, like: the Astronomy Course for beginners held two times annually, Belgrade Astronomy Weekend (BAW) in June which consists of several lectures on different topics and Summer Astronomical Gatherings in August and September with several lectures on similar topic.
-All courses are held in the Society's planetarium.
+Too much light pollution around the Observatory in the last 5–10 years has limited the society's activities to more theoretical works and application of computers in astronomy, although observations of planets are held every Friday and Saturday.
+Every year the society organizes a few courses for the popularization of astronomy, such as: the Astronomy Course for beginners, held two times annually; Belgrade Astronomy Weekend (BAW) in June, consisting of several lectures on different topics; and Summer Astronomical Gatherings in August and September, with several lectures on similar topics.
+All courses are held in the society's planetarium.

+State funding of the astronomical society permanently ended in 2010, and it is now primarily run by volunteers.